Jamargle/TicTacToe/README.md

 # MyTest

-This is the code challenge for the BNP interview process.
-It is a basic application that allows to users to play Tic-Tac-Toe in an Android device.
+This is a basic application that allows to users to play Tic-Tac-Toe in an Android device.

 ## How to compile and run the code